beancount/docs/docs/precision_tolerances.md

       Assets:Investments:Cash     -227.207 USD
       Equity:RoundingError          0.0003 USD

-## Porting Existing Input<a id="porting-existing-input"></a>

-The inference of tolerance values from the transaction’s numbers is generally good enough to keep existing files working without changes.
-There may be new errors appearing in older files once we process them with the method described in this document, but they should either point to previously undetected errors in the input, or be fixable with simple addition of a suitable number of digits.

-As a testimony, porting the author’s very large input file has been a relatively painless process that took less than 1 hour.

-In order to ease the transition, you will probably want to change the default tolerance for all currencies to match the previous value that Beancount had been using, like this:
+### Saving Rounding Error<a id="saving-rounding-error"></a>

+As we saw previously, transactions don’t have to balance exactly, they allow for a small amount of imprecision.
+This bothers some people.
+If you would like to track and measure the residual amounts allowed by the tolerances, Beancount offers an option to automatically insert postings that will make each transaction balance exactly.

+You enable the feature like this:

-    option "inferred_tolerance_default" "*:0.005"
+    option "account_rounding" "Equity:RoundingError"

-I would recommend you start with this and fix all errors in your file, then proceed to removing this and fix the rest of errors.
-This should make it easier to adapt your file to this new behavior.

-As an example of how to fix a new error… converting this newly failing transaction from the Integer Amounts section:

-    2013-04-03 * "Buy Mutual Fund - Price as of date based on closing price" Assets:US:Vanguard:RGAGX    10.21005 RGAGX {37.61 USD}
+This tells Beancount to insert postings to compensate for the rounding error to an “`Equity:RoundingError`” account.
+For example, with the feature enabled, the following transaction:

+    2013-02-23 * "Buying something"
+      Assets:Invest     1.245 RGAGX {43.23 USD}
+      Assets:Cash      -53.82 USD

+will be automatically transformed into this:

+    2013-02-23 * "Buying something"
+      Assets:Invest             1.245 RGAGX {43.23 USD}
-      Assets:US:Vanguard:Cash         -384 USD
+      Assets:Cash              -53.82 USD

-by inserting zero’s to provide a locally inferred value like this:

-    2013-04-03 * "Buy Mutual Fund - Price as of date based on closing price" Assets:US:Vanguard:RGAGX    10.21005 RGAGX {37.61 USD}
-      Assets:US:Vanguard:Cash      -384.00 USD
+      Equity:RoundingError   -0.00135 USD

-is sufficient to silence the balance check.

-## Representational Issues<a id="representational-issues"></a>

-Internally, Beancount uses a decimal number representation (not a binary/float representation, neither rational numbers).
+You can verify that this transaction balances exactly.
+If the transaction already balances exactly (this is the case for most transactions) no posting is inserted.
+Note that rounding errors inserted in this way **are not rounded like other interpolated numbers**.

+Finally, if you require that all accounts be opened explicitly, you should remember to declare the rounding account in your file at an appropriate date, like this:

+    2000-01-01 open Equity:RoundingError

+## Display: Rounding Numbers for Display<a id="display-rounding-numbers-for-display"></a>

+When displaying numbers, it's really incongruous to witness a number that is the result of a division with an unusually large number of digits[^3].
+For example, a cost amount rendered as "`134.2374736427639678237437 USD`" is not useful to the reader, the extra digits are small and not very meaningful quantities; we would much rather present "`134.24 USD`".
+Thus, the numbers must be rounded to a certain precision.

+The number of digits to use to render those numbers depend on a few things:

+-   **The currency that the numbers represent.** Dollars typically use a resolution of 1 penny ($0.01) and a precision of 2.
+Japanese Yen typically use integers (1 JPY is a small value).
+Mutual fund shares are typically using at least 3 digits because one share may represent a relatively large amount.
+Exchange rates may use as many as 5 digits of precision (e.g., USD/JPY).

+-   **The context for the numbers.** When representing the cost of a single unit of another commodity, it is sometimes the case that the precision at which we want this cost differs from the common precision used for total values of that number.

+As of 2025, there is a new configuration option that allows you to specify the intended precision of a particular currency by example, like this:

+    option "display_precision" "USD:0.01"
+    option "display_precision" "AUD:0.01"

+## Computation: Operations At Finite Precision<a id="computation-operations-at-finite-precision"></a>

+Finally, when computations occur on [<u>decimal numbers</u>](https://en.wikipedia.org/wiki/Decimal_data_type), rounding must occur.
+All numbers in Beancount are represented internally in decimal form.

+This is a topic people who haven't studied computer science may not be familiar with, but an important one.
+The vast majority of the time computers use floating-point numbers which are binary approximations of real numbers.
+Rounding occurs naturally due to the limited number of digits available in these representations.
+To represent and compute with decimal numbers, we use a software implementation that is not subject to the limitation of the hardware and thus is able to represent computations at an arbitrary precision (at a cost—it's a fair bit slower).

+With decimal numbers, for some operations resulting in a large number of fractional decimal digits, we must decide which precision to round the results to (lest we spend a lot of space representing very small digits).

 Calculations that result in a large number of fractional digits are carried out to 28 decimal places (the default precision from the context of Python’s IEEE decimal implementation).
 This is plenty sufficient, because the method we propose above rarely trickles these types of numbers throughout the system: the tolerances allows us to post the precise amounts declared by users, and only automatically derived prices and costs will possibly result in precisions calculated to an unrealistic number of digits that could creep into aggregations in the rest of the system.

+See the [<u>Decimal fixed-point and floating-point arithmetic</u>](https://docs.python.org/3/library/decimal.html) and [<u>What Every Computer Scientist Should Know About Floating-Point Arithmetic</u>](http://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html#689) documents for a more thorough discussion of this.

 ## References<a id="references"></a>

 The [<u>original proposal</u>](rounding_precision_in_beancount.md) that led to this implementation can be [<u>found here</u>](rounding_precision_in_beancount.md).
 In particular, the proposal highlights on the other systems have attempted to deal with this issue.
 There are also [<u>some discussions</u>](https://groups.google.com/forum/#!msg/ledger-cli/m-TgILbfrwA/YjkmOM3LHXIJ) on the mailing-list dedicated to this topic.

-Note that for the longest time, Beancount used a fixed precision of 0.005 across all currencies.
+Note that for the longest time, Beancount used a fixed tolerance of 0.005 across all currencies.
 This was eliminated once the method described in this document was implemented.

 Also, for Balance and Pad directives, there used to be a “tolerance” option that was set by default to 0.015 of any units.
 This option has been deprecated with the merging of the changes described in this document.